 Bowl and Seat Shape

-A compact elongated bowl offers a happy medium with a more oval shape that is about the same overall length as a round toilet thanks to a narrower tank.
+- A compact elongated bowl shape offers a happy medium with a more oval shape that is about the same overall length as a round toilet thanks to a narrower tank.

 If you buy a toilet that does not come with a seat, it’s critical to purchase one that matches the toilet’s shape.
 Toilet seats come in various materials, including plastic, polypropylene, cushioned vinyl, composite wood, and real wood.